-I use myself as an example because I hope that by honestly sharing my fit and style challenges, I can help you discover what suits your shape and style personality.
-The cool girls figured this out in high school or maybe the college years, the rest of us took the next forty years to discover what works best for us.
+I use myself as an example because I hope that I can help you discover what suits your shape and style personality by honestly sharing my fit and style challenges.
+The cool girls figured this out in high school or maybe the college years; the rest of us took the next forty years to discover what works best for us.

 Today, I’m showing you the dresses and or skirts I’ve owned in the last decade.
 The skirt below is at least fifteen years old.
 Dark neutral colors are magical since they form a backdrop for anything else in my wardrobe.

 Let’s address short legs with lots of broken veins and thick calves.
 Why would anyone want to show off their worst features while hiding the best part of their legs?
 My calves are almost as thick as my thighs. ( 19″ thighs, 16″ calves!)

 When I wear straight leg dark jeans with dark pointed toe shoes or boots, and a cropped jacket, it gives the illusion that I am six feet tall and weigh much less than I do.
 The structure and style of great fitting jeans act as a full body slimmer.
 Bingo!

 I know from living near New Orleans and spending lots of time in Florida, that dresses are the most comfortable tropical weather option.
 I made a few recent purchases to wear with that in mind while I am enjoying as much time as possible in the deep south.

 I want to share these items with you now because they will be sold out when we need them.
 That’s how retail works!
 (Swimsuits in January and winter coats in August.)

 The tank dress above is available in navy or black.
 Style it with a cropped denim jacket, scarves, or a light color cotton cardigan.
 (Please imagine it with nude wedge sandals!)
 I bought the navy dress above here.